-Word Definition Physician services; Physical and occupational therapy; o Part time home health aide services which mainly consist of caring for terminally ill people; and o Inpatient care in a facility when needed for pain control and acute and chronic symptom management.
+Word Definition o Physician services; Physical and occupational therapy; Part time home health aide services which mainly consist of caring for terminally ill people; and o Inpatient care in a facility when needed for pain control and acute and chronic symptom management.
 Has at least the following personnel: o One physician; One registered nurse; and One licensed or certified social worker employed by the agency.
 Establishes policies about how hospice care is provided.
 Assesses the patient's medical and social needs.
 Develops a hospice care program to meet those needs.
 Provides an ongoing quality assurance program.
-This includes reviews by physicians, other than those who own or direct the agency.
+This includes reviews by physicians , other than those who own or direct the agency.
 Permits all area medical personnel to utilize its services for their patients.
 Keeps a medical record on each patient.
 Uses volunteers trained in providing services for non-medical needs.
 Has a full-time administrator.
-Hospice care Hospice care program is a written plan of hospice care which meets all of the program following requirements: o Is established by and reviewed from time to time by a physician attending the person, and appropriate personnel of a hospice care agency. o Is designed to provide palliative and supportive care to terminally ill persons, and supportive care to their families. o Includes an assessment of the person's medical and social needs; and a description of the care to be given to meet those needs.
+Hospice care Hospice care program is a written plan of hospice care which meets all of the program following requirements: o Is established by and reviewed from time to time by a physician attending the person, and appropriate personnel of a hospice care agency . o Is designed to provide palliative and supportive care to terminally ill persons, and supportive care to their families. o Includes an assessment of the person's medical and social needs; and a description of the care to be given to meet those needs.
 Hospice facility Hospice facility means a facility, or distinct part of one, that meets all of the following requirements: Mainly provides inpatient hospice care to terminally ill persons.
-Charges patients for its semiles.
 Charges patients for its services.
-Adopte any licensing or contification at an double patch licked by the Meets any licensing or certification standards established by the jurisdiction where it is located.
+Meets any licensing or certification standards established by the jurisdiction where it is located.
 Keeps a medical record on each patient.
-Provides an ongoing quality assurance program including reviews by physicians other than those who own or direct the facility.
+Provides a marginary political parameters are a provided a marginary political parameters.
+Provides an ongoing quality assurance program including reviews by The provides an ongoing quality assurance program including reviews by The provides an ongoing quality assurance program including reviews by physicians other than those who own or direct the facility.
 Is run by a staff of physicians.
 At least one staff physician must be on call at all times.
 Provides 24-hour-a-day nursing services under the direction of a registered nurse.
 Has a full-time administrator.
-Hospital Hospital means an institution providing inpatient medical care and treatment of 1 sick and injured people.
-It must: be accredited by the Joint Commission on the Accreditation of Healthcare Organizations; be a medical care, psychiatric, or tuberculosis hospital as
+Hospital Hospital means an institution providing inpatient medical care and treatment of ιτουριται sick and injured people.
+It must: be accredited by the Joint Commission on the Accreditation of Healthcare Organizations; be a medical care, psychiatric, or tuberculosis hospital as Organizations, be a medical care, psychiatric, of tuberculosis nospital as